Antrikshy/antrikshy.github.io/_posts/2016-06-17-a-quickstart-guide-to-implementing-user-configuration-in-your-pebble-watchapp.md

 layout: post
 title: "A Quickstart Guide To Implementing User Configuration In Your Pebble Watchapp"
 permalink: "/blog/quickstart-guide-implementing-user-configuration-pebble-watchapp-watchface"
+description: "An explanation for C programmers on how to use PebbleKit JS to set up communication between watchapp or watchface and the Pebble phone app, and accept users' configuration variables."
 ---

 I recently decided to try my hand at Pebble development in C, with a native watchface.
 Documentation about accepting user configuration is a bit messy.
 This is because there is a lot of overlap between user configuration and watch-to-phone communication in general.
 Even after reading through it all, I needed external help and there were few resources that laid everything out in an easily digestible way.